Green @ Uncle Bo Bo's Fish & Grits—a Novella, by S.B. Middlebrook

-“Dette, the last time I saw you, you were riding your bike with my little brothers right behind you.
-I was headed to the Quarters to see Momma, and I laughed ‘til I cried when I saw you all dressed up riding your bike.
-You had your hair down, swept all to one side, like your momma used to wear hers."
+“Dette, when I was home five years ago?
+As soon as I made that turn into The Quarters, I saw you riding your bike with my little brothers right behind you.
+Remember that?
+I was headed to see Mama.
+She was still living across the street from you and Mr. Juke back then.
+And I laughed ‘til I cried when I saw you all dressed up riding your bike.
+You had your hair down, swept all over to one side, like your mama used to wear hers."

-"Yo momma taught me how to fix it like that," Bernie blushed.
+"Yo mama taught me how to fix it like that," Bernie blushed.

-Bernadette laughed, blushing.
-“Yo little brothers made them windmills after they broke yo momma's green window shade.
+Laughing along with him, Bernadette started blushing.
+“Yo little brothers made them windmills after they broke yo mama's green window shade.
 They was 'bout to get a whippin,' drivin' Miss Lula Jean crazy all day.
 So I was helpin' to git 'em out of trouble.
-We rode over to the store, but I got dressed up first, 'cause I knew you was coming home to visit . . . from law school.”
+We rode over to the store, but I got dressed up first.
+Just 'cause I knew you was coming home to visit . . . from law school.”

-Something in Bernadette's voice, that look in her eyes, made Ford want to stay at Uncle Bo Bo's the rest of the day.
+Something in Bernie's voice, the look in her eyes, made Ford feel like he wanted to stay at Uncle Bo Bo's the rest of the day.
+As long as Bernie was there.
 To explore memories, and maybe even consider possibilities.
 What was he thinking?
 Surely it was just nostalgia messing with his mind, reminding him about the "intense" childhood crush Bernie always had, on him.
 Then, looking into "grown-up" Bernie's eyes, he sort of wished Ursula hadn't come with him to Uncle Bo Bo's.
 Only there had been no other choice.
-No way could she have stayed at home with his mother, without him.
+No way could she have stayed at home with his mother without him.
 Not now.